barnabyk3/Metasploit_Lab/README.md

 # Metasploit_Lab
-first attempt at making something I can post on LinkedIn about a lab in my boot camp
+The other night in the Evolve Cybersecurity Boot Camp, our cohort was guided through a super simple Metasploit exploitation.
+I wrote this writeup for others to understand it, also using Github for the first time this way.

 ![image](https://user-images.githubusercontent.com/83624183/117094337-cb854680-ad20-11eb-88ea-a0049748dffa.png)

 This first screenshot shows me using nmap.
 First I scan the entire network of an IP with a general scan.
-Then, once I've identified 10.50.146.156 as the IP with the vulnerabilities I want to target, I'm re-scanning it using the -sV switch, which will hopefully show me versions of operating systems and programs running.
+Then, once I've identified the IP with the vulnerabilities I want to target, I'm re-scanning it using the -sV switch, which will hopefully show me versions of operating systems and programs running.

 ![image](https://user-images.githubusercontent.com/83624183/116955136-ed15fd80-ac4e-11eb-8b29-c9bb34135356.png)

 I open a new tab in my terminal and type in msfconsole to start the Metasploitable Framework.
-This is essentially a program that aggregates all kinds of tools and programs that can be used to attack a computer.
+This is essentially a program that aggregates all kinds of tools and programs that can be used to attack a machine.
 There are many Exploits in it, which are programs that take advantage of very specific bugs or weaknesses in operating systems or other software that hackers somewhere discovered.